DavidRichardson02/nBody-Physics-5_6-github-repository-files/README.md

 - `static pthread_mutex_t localtime_mutex = PTHREAD_MUTEX_INITIALIZER` - This mutex ensures that access to the `localtime` function is thread-safe, preventing potential data races in multi-threaded applications.

-#### Summary

-These global constants, macros, and mutexes provide a foundation for the utility functions in the library, enhancing code readability, memory management, date/time handling, and thread safety.
-They are integral parts of the `AuxiliaryUtilities` module, ensuring that common tasks are performed efficiently and consistently.